Site Map

 Outlook (Prognosis)

-The outlook for hepatitis will depend on what is causing the liver damage.
+The outlook for hepatitis will depend on what is causing the liver damage and how severely the hepatitis has affected your liver.

 Possible Complications